rust-lang/blog.rust-lang.org/content/Rust-1.88.0.md

 ### Let chains

-This feature allows `&&`-chaining `let` statements inside `if` and `while` conditions, even intermingling with boolean expressions, so there is less distinction between `if`/`if let` and `while`/`while let` anymore.
+This feature allows `&&`-chaining `let` statements inside `if` and `while` conditions, even intermingling with boolean expressions, so there is less distinction between `if`/`if let` and `while`/`while let`.
 The patterns inside the `let` sub-expressions can be irrefutable or refutable, and bindings are usable in later parts of the chain as well as the body.

 For example, [this actual snippet](https://github.com/rust-lang/rust/blob/28f1c807911c63f08d98e7b468cfcf15a441e34b/compiler/rustc_ast_passes/src/feature_gate.rs#L327-L338) from the compiler combines multiple conditions which would have required nesting `if let` and `if` blocks before: